Benno-K/PublicScripts/README.md

 to be run under specific
 accounts to access some files.

+## clean
+Very simple wrapper around
+s grep command that removes
+all comment lines (starting
+with s hash-sign (#)) and
+all empty lined.
+Specify
+zero or more filenames as
+parameters as of you would
+do with grep.

+## extip
+Script to determine the external IP address of your FRITZ!box, which is your hosts IP as well in most cases

 ## myip
 Simple script using curl and ipify.org to determine own external IP address
 If you are connected to the Internet using a FRITZ!box I would recommend the extip script over this script as it does not depend on remote servers

-## extip
-Script to determine the external IP address of your FRITZ!box, which is your hosts IP as well in most cases

 ## nonsequitur